wizardxwoah/greymarket-warehouse/content/biden.md

 ### October
 - American credit card debt reaches over  <a href="https://www.forbes.com/sites/forbesfinancecouncil/2023/10/24/americans-now-have-1-trillion-in-credit-card-debt-heres-why/?sh=3c4305a265a1">$1 Trillion</a>
 - <a href="https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war">Israel</a> plunged into war after HAMAS launches quantities of munitions that overwhlemed the Iron Dome.
 Biden White House initially vocally pro-Israel.
 Backtracks after liberals support terrorism.
-- Report comes out that <a href="https://www.politico.com/news/2023/10/16/biden-oil-reserve-fuels-00121298">nearly half of U.S. oil reserves</a> from the <a href="https://en.wikipedia.org/wiki/Strategic_Petroleum_Reserve_(United_States)">Strategic Petrolium Reserve</a> in 2022.
+- Report comes out that the Biden Administration drained <a href="https://www.politico.com/news/2023/10/16/biden-oil-reserve-fuels-00121298">nearly half of U.S. oil reserves</a> from the <a href="https://en.wikipedia.org/wiki/Strategic_Petroleum_Reserve_(United_States)">Strategic Petrolium Reserve</a> in 2022.
 ### November
 - <a href="https://www.reuters.com/world/us/pentagon-fails-audit-sixth-year-row-2023-11-16/
 ">Pentagon</a> fails audit for 6th year in a row.
 Albiet this started in the Trump Administration, clearly nothing has been done to change course.